UAAP Season 80: Boys' tournament

 The UAAP Season 80 Boys' division baseball tournament began on January 20, 2018 at the Rizal Memorial Baseball Stadium in Malate Manila.
 NU fielded a boys' baseball team starting with Season 80.
 This brought the number of participating teams to four.
-Since there are now four teams participating, baseball will no longer be a demonstration sport in the Boys' Juniors division.
-It will be a regular sport with the participating schools earning points for the Juniors General Championship.
+Since there would be now four teams participating, baseball was longer be a demonstration sport in the Boys' Juniors division.
+It became a regular sport with the participating schools earning points for the Juniors General Championship.
 The tournament host is Adamson.